blakeanneberg/CCNA/VLSM_Variable_Length_subnet_mask.md

    3 class B networks required!
 - Usually see a /30 for WAN link and a couple different sizes for LAN implementations
 - Conserve IP addresses, due to being department.
+- VLSM: > 1 mask used within a network
+   1. Cannot answer: how many subnets in the network?
+   2. Cannot answer: how many hosts in in every subnet?
+   3. CAN answer: how many hosts in a specific subnet?

+STOPPED AT VIDEO 24.4 IN MODULE 7

 # Review: number of host addresses in a subnet